Wawa Volunteer Services

 CHOP assigns volunteer positions based on the current needs of the hospital along with the volunteer’s availability, interests and skill sets.
 Due to the high interest in CHOP’s volunteer programs, we strive to select compassionate, enthusiastic individuals who are committed to making a difference.

-CHOP employees: If you're a current CHOP employee who's interested in volunteering, email us at Volunteers@CHOP.edu.
+CHOP employees and contractors: If you're a current CHOP employee or contractor who's interested in volunteering, email us at Volunteers@CHOP.edu.

 A submitted application does not guarantee an interview or acceptance into the program.